-- (1) An unlimited company shall have share capital and its articles shall state- - (a) the rights, privileges, restrictions and conditions attaching to each class of shares, if there are two or more classes; and - (b) the authority given to the directors to determine the number of shares in, the designation of, and the rights, privileges, restrictions and conditions attaching to each series, if a class of shares may be issued in series. - (2) All shares shall rank equally apart from differences due to their being in different classes or series. - (3) Where an unlimited company is wound-up, a member shall be liable to contribute, in accordance with Part XIII, without limitation of liability.
+(1) An unlimited company shall have share capital and its articles shall stateunits for each day that the failure continues.

+- (a) the rights, privileges, restrictions and conditions attaching to each class of shares, if there are two or more classes; and - (b) the authority given to the directors to determine the number of shares in, the designation of, and the rights, privileges, restrictions and conditions attaching to each series, if a class of shares may be issued in series. - (2) All shares shall rank equally apart from differences due to their being in different classes or series. - (3) Where an unlimited company is wound-up, a member shall be liable to contribute, in accordance with Part XIII, without limitation of liability.

-Division 2.3 - General provisions
+2.3 - General provisions